-To have effective communication, you must have a clear and concise message.
+To have effective communication in technology, you must have a clear and concise message.
 As competition for tech products grows, how you communicate will be increasingly important.
 Your communication strategy could make or break a customer’s interest in your service.
 So engage with your customers to increase your relatability.
 Respond to their comments on social media.
 This will help improve your customer satisfaction, which leads us on to our final point.

 Last, but certainly not least, is listening to your customers.
 It goes without saying that people appreciate when you listen to them.
 This is certainly true for tech customers.